YNP presents wolf hunt info

 State biologists are monitoring the wolf harvest closely and sharing updates with the Park Service regularly.
 In turn, park biologists are sharing information about the harvest of wolves that lived primarily in Yellowstone with state biologists.
 The agencies have agreed to meet at the end of the hunting season to discuss the harvest and recommendations for future years.
 Each agency may receive additional recommendations from other stakeholders.

+What is the response of Yellowstone National Park to the harvest closure and recent reopening around Gardiner, Montana?
 On December 10th 2012, the Montana Wildlife Commission voted to close two other small areas north of Yellowstone around Gardiner, Montana to hunting and trapping for wolves after three collared animals were harvested by hunters in November.
 Yellowstone National Park acknowledges the importance of regulated hunting as a tool used to manage many wildlife species in surrounding states, but appreciated the careful consideration of Montana's wildlife commissioners in their decision to close portions of the Gardiner hunting district to mitigate undesired harvest of wolves living primarily in Yellowstone.
 On January 2nd 2013, a Montana judge blocked the state from closing hunting and trapping in these two areas surrounding Gardiner.
 The judge sided with plaintiffs in a case that argued a lack of public notice on the Commission's vote to close wolf harvest appeared to violate the Montana Constitution and threatened to deprive the public of the legal right to harvest wolves.
 As of January 3rd, hunting and trapping resumed in the Gardiner area and a hearing for the case is scheduled for January 14th.
 The Park Service and Montana will continue to monitoring and communicate on whether any harvests of wolves living primarily in Yellowstone occur in the Gardiner area.
 Management of wolves outside of Yellowstone is under the jurisdiction of the states.

+What are the effects of collared wolves being harvested?
 Are these collared animals important to the park and surrounding states?
 During 2012, five of the wolves that lived in Yellowstone National Park during most of the year, but were harvested in the surrounding states, were fitted with radio collars.
 These collars were used to track wolf movements, obtain counts, study wolf-prey relationships and ecosystem effects, and monitor mortality and reproduction.
 Thus, this information was important to both the park and the surrounding states for ecological studies, conservation, and management-including when wolves moved into areas of adjacent states with livestock operations.
 Routine replacements of collars are part of any wildlife monitoring program that uses radio collars.
 Collared wolves are lost for many reasons (e.g., dispersal, wolves killing wolves, attacks on prey, vehicle strikes, malnourishment, and human harvest).
 As part of ongoing research and management, biologists plan to replace collars as specific objectives dictate.

 Wolves in Yellowstone have become a great source of enjoyment to millions of people around the world.
 Many of the radio-collared wolves are well-known because they are individually identifiable and quite visible to wildlife watchers during portions of the year.
 However, the park's primary objective is to maintain a naturally functioning wolf population by minimizing human intervention within the park.
 This objective can be achieved with a modest harvest of individual wolves outside the Yellowstone boundary.
 Wolves in Yellowstone are part of a larger population that includes much of the northern Rockies, which may safeguard the likelihood that there will be wolves in Yellowstone for people to enjoy into the foreseeable future.

+Are radio-collared wolves being selected by hunters outside of Yellowstone National Park?
 We have no specific knowledge that hunters are selecting collared wolves or using radio-collar frequencies to find wolves (an illegal hunting practice).
 Radio collars are sometimes difficult to see at a distance and may not be recognizable to hunters.
 State laws do not prohibit a hunter from harvesting a radio-collared wolf originating from any jurisdiction.

+Are wolves living primarily inside Yellowstone more vulnerable to harvest?
 Possibly-wolves and other wildlife species in Yellowstone are watched by millions of people and may become tolerant of humans beings, which could make them more vulnerable to hunter harvest.
 However, there have been no specific studies to verify this assumption in this ecosystem.

+What are some of the economic effects of wolf restoration to the local communities?
 The effects of wolf restoration on elk abundance have contributed to economic loss to businesses and communities that benefit from ungulate hunting (e.g., hotels; stores; restaurants).
 However, wolf restoration has contributed substantially to local economies through wildlife viewing related tourism.

+Why do people hunt wolves?
 Hunting is a traditional use of wildlife in American culture and plays a role in managing wildlife populations.
 While hunting is not permitted in Yellowstone National Park, the National Park Service recognizes the role of hunting in areas outside the park as part of wildlife management and conservation programs administered by the states.

 Click on this link for a chart showing legal wolf harvests near Yellowstone National Park (YNP) as of February 7, 2013.